The Donkey Sanctuary has produced this guide for visitors giving information about travel and facilities available on arrival.

 - RADAR toilets are available in a number of nearby towns, including Sidmouth, Seaton, Honiton and Branscombe.
 Keys are available from local Tourist Information Centres.

 Arrival and car parking facilities

 - Admission to the sanctuary and car parking are free.

 - The main car park has facilities for approximately 200 cars parking on stone chippings, plus 14 designated disabled spaces on tarmac.
 An overflow grass car park is used at the peak of the season and for special events, providing space for a further 600 cars.
-The main car park has limited lighting; the attraction closes at dusk.
+The main car park has limited lighting; the attraction closes at 5pm.

 - The main car park is situated within the heart of the sanctuary with easy access to the Visitor Centre and main facilities.
 The overflow car park is located within approximately 200 metres of the main car park - access is along a tarmac pathway.
 Vehicles can be parked to allow rear access.
 The main visitor car park has a dropped kerb.

 - Access to the main facilities is via even tarmac or concrete surfaces.
 All central walkways are wide with plenty of benches.
 Much of the main site is level; there is a slight incline to some areas.